 One of the questions that comes to mind is when the Quran was written.
 The Quran is the everlasting miracle of the final prophet of Allah, Prophet Muhammad.
-It was revealed in two ways: gradually over the course of 23 years, meaning from the beginning of the prophethood of his holiness until shortly before his demise, and also entirely and all at once on the Night of Qadr (i.e. the Night of Ordainment) before it was gradually revealed according to some.1 The question is, when was the Quran written?
+It was revealed in two ways: gradually over 23 years, meaning from the beginning of the prophethood of his holiness until shortly before his martyrdom, and also entirely and all at once on the Night of Qadr (i.e., the Night of Ordainment) before it was gradually revealed according to some.1 The question is, when was the Quran written?
 In this article on Islam4u, we will discuss the following topics:

 When Was the Quran Written?

 Every time Allah revealed a verse, group of verses, or a whole surah to the Prophet, there were two ways that the Quran was preserved.
 First, a large number of his companions including those who did not know how to write committed the Quran to their memory.
 Meanwhile, those who knew how to write would write down the Quran as the Prophet was reciting the verses.
 The most prominent writer of the Quran at that time was undoubtedly Ali ibn Abī Ṭālib (عَلي ابنِ اَبي طالِب).2 Refer to the article who wrote the Quran for more information in this regard.